-'Why drag Ayodhya issue to court?, asks Farooq Abdullah
+'Why drag Ayodhya issue to court?' asks Farooq Abdullah

 New Delhi, Jan 4: Former Jammu and Kashmir chief minister Farooq Abdullah want the Ayodhya issue to be resolved through dialogue between concerned parties and not by the court.